-It is highly recommended to repot your plants in six-litre pots before the flowering phase, to make it easier to keep on top of the daily watering.
+It is highly recommended repotting your plants in 6-liter pots before the flowering phase, to make it easier to keep on top of the daily watering.

 Unlike a DTW system, a closed circuit drops the nutrient solution back into the tank to be reused by the pumps for watering.

 For a long time it was thought that coconut could not be used in this way and yet more and more people are doing it successfully.

 You need almost the same material as an open circuit DTW as well as nozzles and one less tank.
 Closed circuit is also less expensive because the solution is not thrown away but reused so no water or fertilizer is wasted.